Opening of former Cohoes Community Center, now Gateway Sports, delayed due to COVID-19

 “Swimming, to me, is a life saving skill,” said Roopchand.

-“We’re going to have a bunch of different classes here and we’re going to still make sure that we maintain 6 feet of distance,” said Trudy Roopchand.
+“We’re going to have a bunch of different classes here, and we’re going to still make sure that we maintain six feet of distance,” said Trudy.

-The coronavirus delayed construction and a planned May opening, but the Roopchands say that gave them time to adjust.
+The coronavirus delayed construction and a planned May opening, but the Roopchands said that gave them time to adjust.

 “Once we get the support from the community and the surrounding communities, I think we’ll be OK,” said Craig Roopchand.

-Two things the former center didn’t have that Gateway does are air conditioning and ADA compliance–including a pool lift and an elevator.
+Two things the former center didn’t have that Gateway does are air conditioning and compliance with the Americans with Disabilities Act, including a pool lift and an elevator.

 The Cohoes Community Center offered daycare, but Gateway will only have childcare for kids whose parents are exercising, along with sports and craft programs.
 They’re also exploring after-school care options.